gitlapse/docs/source/v1/index.md

 # API v1 Reference
-Gitlapse API v1 lets you build Consumer apps that on top of Gitlapse.
+Gitlapse API v1 lets you build Consumer apps on top of Gitlapse.

 ## Quickstart
 add this quickstart section to the main homepage of the beta and remove launching soon